sebbur04/sebbur04/README.md

-- 👋 Hi, I’m @sebbur04
+- 👋 Hi, I’m @sebbur04 - Sebastian
 - 👀 I’m interested in ...Coding, Photography, Cybersecurity, Technology and Visual Design
 - 🌱 I’m currently learning ...HTML CSS PYTHON and Javascript
-- 💞️ I’m looking to collaborate on ...Github & VS Code
+- 💞️ I’m looking to collaborate on ...Github, IRL & VS Code
 - 📫 How to reach me ...by sending an email

 <!---
 sebbur04/sebbur04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.